Lumthrong/smart-tutoring-system/README.md

 This will launch the Whisper model service required for automatic video lecture transcription and processing.

-> **Note:** Ensure that all dependencies are installed and the environment variables are properly configured before starting the server and transcription service.
+> **Note:** Ensure that all dependencies are installed, environment variables are configured, and Firebase rules have been published before starting the application.